openkfw/mapme.protectedareas/README.md

 mapme.protectedareas/

 	.
-	├── gitignore # specifies which files to ignore from the git ├── .Rprofile # contains information on which libraries and settings should be used at start ├── _workflowr.yml  # yml file needed to control workflowr ├──  analysis/
+	├── .gitignore # specifies which files to ignore from the git ├── .Rprofile # contains information on which libraries and settings should be used at start ├── _workflowr.yml  # yml file needed to control workflowr ├──  analysis/
 		├── about.Rmd
 		├── index.Rmd
 		├── license.Rmd
 		├──  *.Rmd # here are all Rmd files containing the description of the data processing.